hpi-swa-teaching/Koans/src/Koans.package/KoanAboutClasses.class/README.md

-This chapter teaches you about classes, their instances and how to create them.
+This chapter teaches you about Classes, their instances, and how to create them.